Connect with others who understand.

 Can Atrial Fibrillation Be Caused by Anxiety?

-Atrial fibrillation (AFib) and anxiety are two distinct conditions, but they have more in common than you might think.
-The symptoms of panic disorder, a type of anxiety disorder, closely mirror those of atrial fibrillation, such as a rapid heartbeat and shortness of breath.
+Atrial fibrillation (AFib) and anxiety are two distinct conditions that have more in common than you might think.
+The symptoms of panic disorder, a type of anxiety disorder, are very similar to those of atrial fibrillation, and can include a rapid heartbeat and shortness of breath.
 Is it possible, then, that anxiety causes atrial fibrillation?
 This article explores the potential link between these two health conditions.

 Understanding AFib and Anxiety

 The relationship between atrial fibrillation and anxiety is complex.
-People with AFib are more likely to develop anxiety following diagnosis, and a significant number of people with AFib also have panic disorder.
-To understand how anxiety and AFib can affect one another, it’s important to first learn a bit more about these two conditions.
+People with AFib are more likely to develop anxiety after diagnosis, and a significant number of people with AFib also have panic disorder.
+To understand how anxiety and AFib can affect one another, it’s important to learn more about these two conditions.

 Atrial Fibrillation

-In the United States, atrial fibrillation is the most common form of arrhythmia (abnormal heart rhythm).
-Arrhythmia occurs when the heart’s upper chambers, known as the atria, don’t beat at the same rate as the lower chambers, or ventricles.
+Atrial fibrillation is the most common form of arrhythmia (abnormal heart rhythm) in the United States.
+Arrhythmia happens when the heart’s upper chambers, known as the atria, beat at a different rate than the lower chambers, or ventricles.
 This lack of coordination results in a rapid, irregular heartbeat.
-Blood can then pool in the atria, raising the risk of heart failure, blood clots, and stroke.
+Blood can then pool in the atria (upper cavities of the heart), raising the risk of heart failure, blood clots, and stroke.

-AFib can be caused by various factors, including heart damage and inflammation.
+Atrial fibrillation can be caused by various factors, including heart damage and inflammation.
 High blood pressure and coronary heart disease, another type of heart disease, commonly contribute to the damage.
-Changes in the heart’s electrical output and rhythm can also play a role in AFib occurring.
+Changes in the heart’s electrical output and rhythm can also play a role in AFib.
+In the past, AFib was labeled “valvular” or “nonvalvular,” based on suspected causes of the condition.
+However, these terms are no longer used because the definitions were inconsistent and they became meaningless.
 Other health conditions may also increase the risk of developing an irregular heart rhythm.

 Anxiety